 About Walmart Canada:

-Walmart Canada operates a chain of more than 400 stores nationwide serving more than 1.5 million customers each day.
+Walmart Canada operates a chain of more than 400 stores nationwide serving 1.5 million customers each day.
 Walmart Canada's flagship online store, Walmart.ca is visited by more than 900,000 customers daily.
 With more than 90,000 associates, Walmart Canada is one of Canada's largest employers and is ranked one of the country's top 10 most influential brands.
 Walmart Canada's extensive philanthropy program is focused on supporting Canadian families in need, and since 1994 Walmart Canada has raised and donated more than $400 million to Canadian charities.
-Additional information can be found at walmartcanada.ca, facebook.com/walmartcanada and at twitter.com/walmartcanada.
+Additional information can be found at walmartcanada.ca and on Walmart Canada’s social media pages – Facebook, Twitter and Instagram.